fdeberna/FD_simulator/README.md

 The file that does the work is **driver.py**.
 There are functions in the file to find the closest units and assign them to the incident.
 The code uses Poisson probabilities for the incidents arrival rate and the service rate, that is, the probability of a unit clearing the incident.
 The Poisson distribution is informed by the input tables.

-The file **c_Apparatus.py** defines several classes.
-The file defines several classes with several methods and attributes.
+The file **c_Apparatus.py** defines various classes with several methods and attributes.
 Methods and attributes keep track of the status of the units and the incidents occurring in the city.

 Apparatus of the department (that is, engines, ladders, ambulances, etc.) belong to the class "Apparatus".
 Incidents and fire stations are also a class.